-The Basic karate kata of Seiyo Shorin-Ryu include two that are unique to Seiyo Kai.
-These two were developed to teach practitioners proper hip rotation when striking and proper karate kicks.
+The Basic karate kata of Seiyo Shorin-Ryu include two unique to Seiyo Kai.
+These were developed to teach practitioners proper hip rotation when striking and proper karate kicks.

 - Taikyoku Nidan

-- Taikyoku Sandan Developed by Soke Hausel emphasizing development of gyaku zuki, hip rotation & focus.
+- Taikyoku Sandan - developed by Soke Hausel to emphasize gyaku zuki, hip rotation & focus.

-- Taikyoku Yondan Developed by Soke Hausel emphasizing correct use & variety of basic kicks.
+- Taikyoku Yondan - developed by Soke Hausel to emphasize correct use of basic kicks.

 Pinan (Ping-an, Heian), translates as 'peaceful mind'.
-According to 'Martial Arts - A Layman's Guide' and 'The Overlook Martial Arts Dictionary' the Pinan karate kata were developed by Yasutsune Itosu from 1903 to 1906 & incorporated into the public school system on Okinawa Perfecture.
+According to 'Martial Arts - A Layman's Guide' and 'The Overlook Martial Arts Dictionary' Pinan karate kata were developed by Yasutsune Itosu from 1903 to 1906 & incorporated into the public school system of Okinawa Perfecture.
 Itosu simplified the Chiang Nan Chinese kata to produce five Pinan kata (Mark Bishop, 1989, Okinawan Karate, A & C Black, publisher, London).
 These are referred to as Heian on mainland Japan.
-These five kata with some modifications unique to Seiyo Shorin-Ryu karate incorporate self-defense bunkai (applications) for every technique.
-The applications include defenses against unarmed & armed assailants and street fighters.
-The karate kata incorporate strikes, kicks, pressure points, throws & restraints.
+These five kata, with some modifications unique to Seiyo Shorin-Ryu karate, incorporate self-defense bunkai (applications) for every technique.
+The applications include defenses against unarmed & armed assailants and street fighters as well as strikes, kicks, pressure points, throws & restraints.

 - Pinan Sandan (see bunkai)